condo association insurance

 4. Fidelity Bond

-Otherwise known as crime insurance, this comes in if the association loses money as a result of fraud, theft, or other financial crimes at the hands of board members, managers, and employees.
+Also known as crime insurance, this coverage applies if the association loses money due to fraud, theft, or other financial crimes committed by board members, managers, and employees.
 If the master policy doesn’t include this, boards should obtain a separate fidelity policy.

 5. D&O Coverage

-Some master policies offer protection to board members if they get sued by a unit owner or vendor.
+Some master policies provide protection for board members if they are sued by a unit owner or vendor.
 Keep in mind that D&O insurance won’t cover board members if they have breached their fiduciary duty or acted with malicious intent.

 Frequently Asked Questions